diegozanon/nw-presenter/README.md

 - Markdown is compiled using [remark](https://github.com/gnab/remark)
 - For a remark tutorial, follow this: http://gnab.github.io/remark

-## Demo
+## HTML-only Demo

-- As a demo app, the following slides were created to present what is NW.js:
+- As a demo app, the following slides were created to present what is NW.js: http://zanon-io.github.io/nw-presenter

 ## First slide